Pupils with disabilities attend mainstream education at all levels, from pre-primary to upper secondary education.

 A new pedagogic-didactical category of SEN pupils with “specific developmental disorders” is defined in addition to disabled pupils and pupils with diagnosed specific learning disorders.
 This new category includes language, nonverbal skills, movement coordination, attention deficits and hyperactivity disorder; whereas, the borderline intellectual functioning can be considered as a border case between disabilities and specific disorders.

-Therefore, this area includes the following three sub-categories:
+Therefore, the area of special education includes the following three sub-categories:

 Integration and support measures for special needs are addressed to pupils with disabilities as defined in the frame law n.
 104/1992 on care, social inclusion and rights of persons with disabilities.
 Pupils with disabilities are defined as pupils with stable or progressive physic, psychic or sensory disabilities, causing learning and working difficulties that can produce social detriment and social exclusion.